Radar, Anti-Aircraft

 Radar, Anti-Aircraft, or simply AA radar for short, was a classification system for British Army radars introduced in 1943 and used into the 1960s when these systems were replaced by missiles with their own integral radar systems.
 The classification included subcategories, Number 1 through 8, as well as the many individual systems which were assigned Marks.

 Some of the Army radars pre-date the introduction of this classification system and had their own nomenclature that tended to remain in use even after they officially received new names.
 Notable among these are the Gun Laying and Searchlight Control categories.
 Additionally, equipment introduced after the classification system often have rainbow codes that they are well known by.
 Some were also used by the Royal Air Force and thus also had an AMES number.

 Number 1

-AA Number 1 was assigned to the early gun laying radars operating in the 1.5 m VHF band.
-They were almost always referred to by their original name, GL Mk.
-I radar.
+Originally known as GL Mk.
+I radar, AA No.1 were short range gun laying radars operating in the 1.5 m VHF band used to provide information for a anti-aircraft gun battery.
+The Mk.
+1 version provided only range information, but these were modified to provide elevation and bearing in the Mk.
+I*, and then redesigned completely for the more accurate Mk.
+II version.
+The name AA No. 1 was assigned after the systems were already being replaced, and they were never widely referred to by the new name, remaining better known as GL Mk.
+I both during and after the war.
 The microwave-frequency systems that replaced them were assigned Number 3.
 There were three entries in the Number 1 classification: